-Based on the RFPs, selected suppliers are invited to take part in the auction.
+On the basis of the RFPs, selected suppliers are invited to take part in the auction.

 Training in using the software is available.
 Once the bidding starts, the participants see every bid, but not the names of the bidders.
 In the final stages of the auction, each last bid extends the bidding time by one more minute.
 One auction scheduled for 2 hours ran for 4 hours and 20 minutes and attracted more than 700 bids.